juliomaroto/twitter_scrapper_py/README.md

 ## About

-This project files and implementation of twitter scrapper anonymous service using selenium as browser engine.
+This project files an implementation of twitter scrapper anonymous service using selenium as browser engine.
 This project works by default on MacOS using GECKO driver (Firefox).